Roads in Ireland: Local roads

-Local roads are subject to a general speed limit of 80 km/h (50 mph) or 50 km/h (30 mph) in built-up areas.
+Local roads are subject to a general speed limit of 60 km/h (formerly 80 km/h until February 2025) or 30 km/h in built-up areas.
 While this is the maximum speed allowed, drivers must adhere to the Road Traffic Act and drive with due care and attention and with regard to the road conditions.

-Local roads are not generally referred to by number, but are registered with a four- or five-digit "L" number, taking the form Lxxxx.
-It used to be rare to see these numbers on signposts (and these numbers do not appear on Ordnance Survey maps), but in 2006 the Department of the Environment, Heritage and Local Government began a programme of new signage for regional roads that incorporates local road numbers on directional signage (see thumbnails).
+Local roads are not generally referred to by number, but are registered with a four- or five-digit "L" number.
+Local primary roads are numbered from L1000 to L4999, local secondary roads are numbered from L5000 to L8999 and local tertiary roads are numbered from L10001 to L89999 with the first 4 digits representing the local primary or secondary road it starts off from.
+Local tertiary roads which are unrelated to a local primary or secondary road are given numbers from L90000 up.
+It used to be rare to see these numbers on signposts (and these numbers do not appear on Ordnance Survey maps), but in 2006 the Department of the Environment, Heritage and Local Government began a programme of new signage for regional roads that incorporates local road numbers on directional signage.

 Old system

 The Republic of Ireland had a different road numbering system prior to the introduction of the National Route numbering system.

-Major roads were marked with "T" for Trunk Road, less important roads were marked with "L" for Link Road.
+Major roads were marked with "T" for trunk road, less important roads were marked with "L" for link road.

-The first nine Trunk Roads (T1, T2, T3, T4, T4a, T5, T6, T7, T8) radiated out from Dublin (with the T8 branching off the T7 at Enniscorthy) and followed an anti-clockwise pattern.
+The first nine trunk roads (T1, T2, T3, T4, T4a, T5, T6, T7, T8) radiated out from Dublin (with the T8 branching off the T7 at Enniscorthy) and followed an anti-clockwise pattern.
 This pattern was similar to the existing anti-clockwise pattern which the routes radiating out of Dublin follow.

-Unlike the present system, where each road (whether N- or R-) has a unique number, under the Trunk/Link system, the L-roads were numbered separately beginning with L1.
-These L (for Link Road) classifications are not related to the current Lxxxx numbers for Local Roads.
-Confusingly, some old road signs still show the former (now obsolete) road numbers.
+Unlike the present system, where each road (whether N- or R-) has a unique number, under the trunk/link system, the L-roads were numbered separately beginning with L1.
+These L classifications for link roads are not related to those for local roads.
+Confusingly, some old road signs still show the now obsolete road numbers.

-Trunk Roads were broadly equivalent to the present National Roads, and Link Roads to the present Regional Roads.
-Most of the National Primary and National Secondary routes had been Trunk Roads and generally they followed the routes of these Trunk roads, albeit with a different numbering system.
-However, some National Primary and Secondary roads also incorporated Link Roads and unclassified roads into their routes.
-Furthermore, many Trunk Roads were downgraded to Regional roads, effectively 'de-trunked'.
-Some newer National Primary routes were built as new roads in the 1990s and therefore did not incorporate former Trunk, Link or unclassified roads into their routes.
+Trunk roads were broadly equivalent to the present national roads, and link roads to the present regional roads.
+Most of the national primary and national secondary routes had been trunk roads and generally they followed the routes of these trunk roads, albeit with a different numbering system.
+However, some national primary and secondary roads also incorporated link roads and unclassified roads into their routes.
+Furthermore, many trunk roads were downgraded to regional roads, effectively 'de-trunked'.
+Some newer national primary routes were built as new roads in the 1990s and therefore did not incorporate former trunk, link or unclassified roads into their routes.